elijah-team/elevated-potential/README.md

 - ... a high-level language suitable for replacement of* Java and C/C++.
 - ... a historical curiosity.
-- ... is meant to integrate into current C and Java projects.
+- ... meant to integrate into current C and Java projects.
-- ... is free software intended for use on all systems, including GNU/Linux.
+- ... free software intended for use on all systems, including GNU/Linux.
-- ... is licensed under LGPL.
+- ... licensed under LGPL.

 `elevated-potential` is: